yani-iben/Data-Analytics-in-Healthcare/README.md

 ## Steps Taken
 - Data Preprocessing using Excel to remove significant missing values and impute missing vaues
 - Descriptive Analytics initially in R
 - Multiple rounds of predictive modeling
+- Provided persona-specific medical recommendations
+- Developed a cost matrix based on each persona's healthcare plan

 ---